What undergraduate major do I need to have in order to apply to optometry school?

 Although SUNY Optometry accepts certain prerequisites taken online, the following restrictions apply:

-Online prerequisite courses will only be considered from an accredited college or university.
+Online prerequisite courses will only be considered from a regionally-accredited college or university.

 Is there a limit to the number of prerequisite courses that I can take at a community college?

 SUNY Optometry does not limit the number of courses you can take at community colleges.
-We do recommend that most of your science prerequisites be taken at a 4-year college/university.
+We do recommend, however, that most of your science prerequisites be taken at a four-year college or university.

-Is there a minimum to the number of hours I should shadow an optometrist?
+Is there a minimum number of hours I should shadow an optometrist?

 I left school many years ago.
 Do I need to retake all prerequisite courses again?